RutgersDM/DKGR/README.md

 ```

 ## Output
-The code outputs the evaluation of Curl on the datasets provided.
+The code outputs the evaluation of CURL on the datasets provided.
 The metrics used for evaluation are Hits@{1,3,5,10,20}, MRR, and MAP.
-Along with this, the code also outputs the answers Curl reached in a file.
+Along with this, the code also outputs the answers CURL reached in a file.